shan5742/equitas-wea/README.md

 ## Running on Docker

 If you have docker and docker compose installed you can alternatively run this application with Docker on the `docker` branch.
 A number of commands from the `Makefile` make things a lot simpler.
-Start by cloning the repo.
+Start by cloning the repo and going to the docker branch:

 ```
 git clone https://github.com/shan5742/equitas-weather-app.git